deegrayce/Boston_houseprices_analysis/README.md

 ### Deliverables
-Code: Submit the complete code used for data preparation, EDA, feature engineering, model training, and evaluation in a Jupyter Notebook format.
+**Code:** Submit the complete code used for data preparation, EDA, feature engineering, model training, and evaluation in a Jupyter Notebook format.

-Report: Submit a detailed report documenting your approach, findings, and conclusions, including visualizations and a clear explanation of your steps.
+**Report:** Submit a detailed report documenting your approach, findings, and conclusions, including visualizations and a clear explanation of your steps.

-Presentation: Prepare a brief presentation summarizing your project and key findings.
+**Presentation:** Prepare a brief presentation summarizing your project and key findings.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ###Acknowledgments
 Dataset from Kaggle